jeanetienne/jeanetienne.github.io/_posts/2017-09-10-xcode-templates.md

 The customisation if the View files (different `init` for different ways of loading the view, depending on the type of view) and the XIB file is left as an exercise for the reader 😁.

-You can find the [source for this template on GitHub](https://github.com/jeanetienne).
+You can find the [source for this template on GitHub 🐙](https://github.com/jeanetienne/xcode-9-file-template-examples).

 You now have a pretty advanced Xcode template that can generate several files with several variations of your own custom boilerplate.
 It even lets you choose if you want to generate a XIB file or not.
 That's pretty neat!